Eight biotech career paths where demand is skyrocketing

 Microbiologists

 Essentially, microbiologists aim to answer many important global questions by understanding microbes.
-Their role is to study microorganisms, such as bacteria, viruses, algae, fungi, as well as some types of parasites.
+Their role is to study microorganisms, such as bacteria, viruses, algae, fungi, and some types of parasites.
 They then attempt to understand how these organisms live, grow, and interact with their environments.
 They can then use this knowledge to prevent or treat diseases and develop new technologies.

 Many microbiologists work as biomedical scientists in hospitals and laboratories, testing samples of body tissue, blood, and fluids to diagnose infections, monitor treatments, or track disease outbreaks.
 Some microbiologists work as clinical scientists in hospitals, universities, and medical school laboratories where they carry out research and give scientific advice to medical staff.
 Meanwhile, other microbiologists work on disease-causing microbes and use the information they find to develop vaccines and improve current treatments.

-For the last few years, CRISPR gene editing has very much been in the limelight, and holds major potential when it comes to developing therapies for a range of different diseases.
+For the last few years, CRISPR gene editing has very much been in the limelight, validated by the first-ever approval in late 2023 of a CRISPR-based gene therapy.
+The technology is seen to hold significant potential when it comes to developing therapies for a range of different diseases.

 The technology allows scientists to edit parts of the genome by removing, adding, or altering sections of the deoxyribonucleic acid (DNA) sequence.
 As you can imagine, this is an extremely complicated process, meaning there is currently a very high demand for scientists who understand gene editing techniques and are specialized in using CRISPR.